 New York City's budgetary performance is strong in our opinion.
 The city's budgetary performance reflects our adjustments to account for recurring transfers out of the general fund, notably transfers into the GO and nonmajor debt service funds.
 In addition, we adjust total governmental expenditures for reimbursements to the city for GO and Transitional Finance Authority (TFA) capital expenditures.
-Following these adjustments, New York City had balanced operating results in the general fund, but a slight deficit result across all governmental funds of 1.0% in fiscal 2017.
+Following these adjustments, New York City had balanced operating results in the general fund, but a slight deficit result across all governmental funds of 1.0% in fiscal 2017, related to a slight deficit in the capital projects fund.
 General fund operating results have been stable over the past three years.
-The city derives its revenue stream largely locally; it projects local revenue (including real estate-based taxes, personal income and sales tax receipts, user charges, and miscellaneous revenues) will provide about 73% of total revenues in fiscal 2018, with state aid at 17% and federal funds at 9.9%.
+The city derives its revenue stream largely locally; it projects local "city funds" revenue (including real estate-based taxes, personal income and sales tax receipts, user charges, and miscellaneous revenues) will provide about 73% of total revenues in fiscal 2018, with state aid at 17% and federal funds at 10%.
+New York City projects \$89.6 billion in expenses and revenues for fiscal 2018, which we believe supports increased near-term flexibility by including a set-aside of \$4.6 billion in the budget stabilization reserve.
+We expect fringe benefits (\$10 billion) to make up a larger share of expenses than pensions (\$9.63 billion) in fiscal 2018, a trend we expect to continue.